kittykatattack/thepoetrybook/book.markdown

 (You'll find this example markdown document as "example1.markdown" in the "examples" folder.)

 If you're the kind of person who really likes to organize things, you can sort your poems into categories.
 Maybe you've got two kinds of poems: *fun* poems and *boring* poems.
 You can add categories to your poem titles, and the Poetry Book will sort your poems into those categories.
-Here's an example of a book with three poems: 1 boring poem and two fun poems.
+Here's an example of a book with three poems: one boring poem and two fun poems.

 ![](images/example2Markdown.png)